CodeName-Detective/Self_Driving_Cars_Control/README.md

-Hey Shri,

-Here's a `README.md` draft that clearly explains what your `Controller2D` class does, structured for a GitHub repository:

----

 # 🚗 CARLA 2D Waypoint Follower Controller

 This repository contains a 2D longitudinal and lateral controller implementation for a vehicle simulated in the [CARLA Simulator](https://carla.org/).
 The controller is designed to follow a predefined set of waypoints with associated target speeds, and serves as a core component of a waypoint-following autonomous driving demo.